Flashcards in The Duke Critics Deck (27):

 What does Declan Donnelan say about the Duke exploring Vienna?

 Rulers were referred to as the place they ruled, so the Duke of Vienna = 'Vienna', so when the Duke explores Vienna, he is exploring himself.

 What does Wasson say the Duke knows has led to the corruption in Vienna?

 'He knows that his own merciful nature has led to the corruption of Vienna'

-What does Wasson say of the Duke's interpretation of justice?
+What does Wasson say of Shakespeare's interpretation of justice?